ska-telescope/ska-sdp-data-product-dashboard/README.md

 To run the analysis tools, execute

-    > npm run code-analysis -s
+    > yarn code-analysis

 This will display any errors in the command line.
-If there are any errors, NPM will exit with a non-zero code, the `-s` argument suppresses this and cleans up the output.
+If there are any errors, YARN will exit with a non-zero code, the `-s` argument suppresses this and cleans up the output.

 ### IDE Integration